EmberFireplace/Cinder/source/standards/standards.rst

 Bubble Down Prop Variables (Children)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Bubble down props in the child classes should be named :
+Bubble down props in the child classes which are variables assocaited with lambda functions should be named :

 .. parsed-literal::